fdazen/fda-documentation/rooms_set_up.md

-  - To **DEACTIVATE** an amenity, uncheck the box under the column _Status_, corresponding to the relevant row:
+  - To <span class="label label-info"> Deactivate </span> an amenity, uncheck the box under the column _Status_, corresponding to the relevant row:

 ![Room_amenities_7.png]({{site.baseurl}}/images/Room_amenities_7.png)